TimAnthonyAlexander/north/README.md

 **Direct API access.** You bring your own API key (Anthropic or OpenAI).
 No middleman pricing, no usage caps, no "you've hit your daily limit."
 Pay only for what you use at provider rates.

-**200K context that manages itself.** Auto-summarization kicks in at 92% context usage, compressing conversation history into structured summaries.
+**200K context that manages itself.** Real-time context tracking with visual indicators (🟢 green < 60%, 🟡 yellow 60-85%, 🔴 red > 85%).
+Auto-summarization kicks in at 92% context usage, compressing conversation history into structured summaries while preserving recent messages.
 No manual context pruning, no "start a new chat" interruptions.

 **Terminal-native speed.** No Electron overhead, no browser tabs, no VS Code plugin lifecycle.
 North launches instantly and runs lean.